BrianHaney2020/09-README-generator/README.md

 ## Questions ##
 ----------------------------------------
-If you have any questions about the repo, open an issue or contact me directly at asfhg You can find more of my work at **[asjf](https://github.com/asjf)**
+If you have any questions about the repo, open an issue or contact me directly at BHaney70@live.com You can find more of my work at **[BrianHaney2020](https://github.com/BrianHaney2020)**